fauzisho/ZISetting/README.md

 $ gem install cocoapods
 ```

-To integrate SwiftySettings into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ZISetting into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod 'ZISetting'